jeholliday/shellshock/README.md

+This report on the Shellshock software vulnerability was created as part of a final project for CS3891-Cybersecurity at Vanderbilt University in Fall 2020.

 # Introduction
 In 2014, security researchers found a series of injection vulnerabilities in Bash that came to be known as Shellshock.
 Several of the vulnerabilities had been in Bash for over 25 years before they